candy-chat/candy-plugins/notifyme/README.md

 `highlightInRoom` - Boolean - Whether to highlight the username when it is mentioned.
 Defaults to `true`

+`normalizeNickname` - Boolean - Whether to normalize the casing of the nickname to the way you entered it.
+Otherwise, leave the casing as the sender wrote it.
+Defaults to `true`

 ### Example configurations

     // Highlight my name when it's prefixed with a '+'